ug-dbg/yop/README.md

 .execute(connection
 ```
 YOP *could* be able to run on **Android**.
-See the "yop-android-poc" for an infamous POC.
+See the [yop-android-poc](https://github.com/ug-dbg/yop-android-poc) for an infamous POC.

 ## What are the requirements ?
 * **Java 8** (→ method references are a key requirement of YOP)
 * *Sqlite/mysql/postgres/oracle/mssql* database
 * Accepting some *strong and not very casual DB constraints* :
-  * 1 auto incremented ID per class/table
+  * 1 auto incremented (or with a sequence) ID per class/table
-  * <strike>1 table per relation between java objects (*makes everything easier, actually*)</strike>
-  not required anymore starting from yop 0.4
 * Using a (very) limited set of mapping annotations and implementing the *Serializable like* Yopable interface.
-* Identifying cycles in your data graph : YOP kinda deals with data trees !
+* Identifying cycles in your data graph.
+Use 'transient' keyword to cut cycles if you need the 'joinAll' clause.
 * Handling your connections/transactions yourself